-Beth is also a Trustee of the , a role in which she leads work on nature, health and cities; a Fellow of the London Environmental Educators Forum and a member of the teaching team at the Wellbeing Faculty of the Institute for .
-She has a background in human rights; she ran a research consultancy for over 8 years working in partnership with UNHCR documenting conditions in refugee producing countries.
+In 2019 her practice and research was featured in BBC’s Cities: Nature’s New Wild.
+She is a Trustee of the National Park City Foundation – a role in which she leads work on nature, health and cities, a Fellow of the London Environmental Educators Forum and a member of the teaching team at the Wellbeing Faculty of the Institute for Arts in Therapy and Education.

 Past and Current Confer Events

 Friday 1 (eve) and Saturday 2 May 2020 - London